TheHutGroup/Horizon-Public-Docs/examples/features/supersize.md

 }
 ```

-Note: supersize variant was used to be queried as below but it's been deprecated now.
-Below way of querying will be removed from the schema in 6 months.
+Note: supersize variant was previously queried as below but has now been deprecated.
+The deprecated query will be removed from the schema in 6 months.

 ```graphql
 query SuperSizeVariant {